mpoxson/BorrowBuddy/README.md

 - GET /api/users: Retrieve a list of all users.
 - GET /api/products: Retrieve a list of all products.
+- GET /api/product_rentals: Retrieve a list of all product rentals.
+- GET /api/comments: Retrieve a list of all comments.
+- GET /api/ratings: Retrieve a list of all ratings.
 - POST /api/users: Add a new user to the database.
 - POST /api/products: Add a new product to the database.
+- POST /api/product_rentals: Add a new product rental to the database.
+- POST /api/comments: Add a new comment to the database.
+- POST /api/ratings: Add a new rating to the database.

 ### Client/frontend (React.js)